UTAustinSPS/manuals/README.md

-This serves as the source code for the Physics Research Skills Manual originally created by R. D. Baker and maintained by the Sigma Pi Sigma organization.
+This serves as the source code for the Physics Research Skills Manual originally created by R. D. Baker and maintained by the Sigma Pi Sigma organization, along with other documents relevant to SPS that should be produced in a similar fashion.

-Requires TeX Live to compile.